fixrb/brutal/README.md

 __Brutal__ does not prevent from bugs.
 As a picture of the behavior of the code, generated tests would be wrong if the code is wrong.

-This is why it is important to carefully read a generated test suite, to ensure that it describes the behavior of the code as it is supposed to behave.
+This is why it is important to carefully read a generated test suite, to ensure that it describes the behavior of the code as it is expected to behave.

+This is the cost to enter the _Brutal-Driven Development_ with confidence.

 ## Installation